Goldman person leaked Apple, Intel secrets: lawyer

 A person familiar with the Gupta case said in early March that prosecutors are investigating David Loeb, a managing director of Goldman Sachs.
 Loeb works with technology hedge-fund employees, including an Asia-based analyst, Henry King, who is also under investigation, according to another source briefed on the case.

 The sources declined to be identified because the matter is not public.
-Neither Loeb nor King have been accused of any wrongdoing and neither responded to emails asking for comment.
+Neither Loeb nor King has been accused of any wrongdoing and neither responded to emails asking for comment.

-The insider-trading case has drawn in Goldman Sachs Chief Executive Lloyd Blankfein, who was interviewed under oath on February 24 as a witness according to court documents.
-Gupta was onetime global head of McKinsey & Co and sat on the boards of several companies.
+The insider-trading case has drawn in Goldman Sachs Chief Executive Lloyd Blankfein, who was interviewed under oath on February 24 as a witness, according to court documents.

-Rajaratnam is serving an 11-year prison sentence for his conviction last May on 14 insider trading charges.

 Blankfein testified for the government at Rajaratnam's trial.
 He is also expected to be called as a witness by the government at Gupta's trial.